Searching for Other Information Sources

 There are a couple of other options for finding sources of information in the Nexis database.

-After selecting More sources at the main search page you can select:
+After selecting More sources at the main search page, at the top left of the new page you can select:

 To then add an information source to your list of searchable sources use the same procedure described above for a keyword search.